MadibaGroup/2024-zkFBA/K Drafts/Rust_Result_Full.md

 actually determines `bit_gadgets_ok` today is `recon_ok`/`bool_ok`,
-computed inside `build_bit_gadget` by checking that a remainder polynomial is zero *in the clear*, on the prover's own plaintext copy of the polynomials -- the same category of check as Layer 4, not an independent, verifier-checkable proof.
+computed inside `build_bit_gadget` by checking that a remainder polynomial is zero *in the clear*, on the prover's own plaintext copy of the polynomials, the same category of check as Layer 4, not an independent, verifier-checkable proof.
 In other words, as currently wired, these six constraint families are self-checked by the prover but not yet cryptographically bound for a verifier.
 Folding them into the